-Reducing minimum lot sizes may allow for increased density of development, potentially leading to loss or fragmentation of habitat.
-Clark County's Legacy Lands Program managers have expressed concern about the conversion of agricultural and forest lands to development, particularly on smaller parcels near urban areas (Clark County, 2014a).
+Reducing minimum parcel sizes may allow for increased density of development, potentially leading to loss or fragmentation of habitat.

-Some of the areas affected by this alternative are already at or below the minimum lot sizes that would be allowed under this alternative.
+Some of the areas affected by this alternative are already at or below the minimum parcel sizes that would be allowed under the Preferred Alternative.
 Habitat impacts are more likely to occur when larger parcels are upzoned to allow for more intensive development.
-As discussed in Chapter 6 Land Use, many of the lots in areas that would be affected by Alternative 2 are already at the minimum lot size that would be allowed.
-These smaller lots would not be subject to subdivision and are unlikely to experience additional habitat impacts with the proposed change in zoning.
-However, Alternative 2 could result in the creation of approximately 8,220 new developable lots, potentially affecting over 34,000 acres (Table 4-3).
-Developing these new lots could fragment remaining wildlife habitats and make them less useable for species that are sensitive to human disturbance.
+As discussed in Chapter 6 Land Use, many of the parcels in areas that would be affected by the Preferred Alternative are already at the minimum parcel size that would be allowed.
+These smaller parcels would not be subject to subdivision and are unlikely to experience additional habitat impacts with the proposed change in zoning.
+However, the Preferred Alternative could result in the creation of 8,024 new developable parcels, potentially affecting 64,108 acres.
+Developing these new parcels could fragment remaining wildlife habitats and make them less useable for species that are sensitive to human disturbance.
 More common species that currently use rural, agricultural and forest resource areas are likely already accustomed to some level of human disturbance and may continue to use these areas.
 Construction of new houses, roads, and other facilities allowed by zoning would likely increase impervious surface area, leading to an increase in stormwater runoff that could impact stream habitat.
 See Chapter 3, Water, for further discussion of the potential cumulative effects of development on aquatic resources.